zabbix/zabbix-docker/Dockerfiles/server-pgsql/README.md

 ### ``ZBX_JAVAGATEWAY_ENABLE``

-The variable enable communication with Zabbix Java Gateway to collect Java related checks.
+The variable enables communication with Zabbix Java Gateway to collect Java-related checks.
 By default, value is `false`.

 ### Other variables